kvignesf/ezapi-ui/README.md

 - /shared/routes - Contains all the navigatable routes used in the project.
 - /shared/storage - Helper file which contains all the utilities to store and retreive the key/value pairs.
 - /shared/utils - Contains the common utility functions.
+- /shared/messages - Contains all the messages used in the application and the helper functions to generate the appropriate message.

 ```